Long Division

 Solution:

 The total amount is $4000.
 The number of men at work = 25.
-We have to calculate the amount given to each man.
+We need to calculate the amount given to each man.
 To do so, we have to divide 4000 by 25 using the long division method.
+Let us see how to work with long division by a 2 digit number and also see how to do long division step by step.

 Each man will be given $160.
 Therefore, $160 is the amount given to each man.